ARMmbed/BLEIntros/Docs/mbed_OS/mbed_OS_BLE_Apps.md

 Verify that the program is running by scanning for a Heart Rate monitor with a BLE scanning app on your computer or phone (see below for more).

-## Migrating from mbed Classic and the original mbed IDE
+## Migrating from mbed OS 2.0 and the original mbed IDE

-You have to understand a few basic concepts of programming for mbed OS if you want to make the transition from mbed Classic, because the two are very different.
-You can then either write new applications, or port your mbed Classic applications to mbed OS.
+You have to understand a few basic concepts of programming for mbed OS 3.0 if you want to make the transition from mbed OS 2.0, because the two are very different.
+You can then either write new applications, or port your mbed OS 2.0 applications to mbed OS 3.0.

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note:** To learn more about mbed OS, see [the user guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/).</span>
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note:** To learn more about mbed OS 3.0, see [the user guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/).</span>

 ## Moving to asynchronous programming

-In mbed Classic, all application callbacks execute in handler mode (interrupt context). mbed OS comes with its own scheduler, [MINAR](https://github.com/ARMmbed/minar), which encourages an asynchronous programming style based on thread-mode callbacks (non-interrupt user context).
-With mbed OS, application code is made up entirely of callback handlers.
+In mbed OS 2.0, all application callbacks execute in handler mode (interrupt context). mbed OS 3.0 comes with its own scheduler, [MINAR](https://github.com/ARMmbed/minar), which encourages an asynchronous programming style based on thread-mode callbacks (non-interrupt user context).
+With mbed OS 3.0, application code is made up entirely of callback handlers.
 We don’t even expose `main()` to users; instead; you should use `app_start()`.
 Please refer to [MINAR's documentation](https://github.com/ARMmbed/minar#impact) to understand its impact.

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** An expended version of the MINAR documentation is avaialble in the [mbed OS user guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/MINAR/).</span>
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** An expended version of the MINAR documentation is avaialble in the [mbed OS 3.0 user guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/MINAR/).</span>

 ## Guidelines for application code

-If you're porting an mebd Classic application to mbed OS, please:
+If you're porting an mbed OS 2.0 application to mbed OS 3.0, please:

 * Replace `main()` with `void app_start(int argc, char *argv[])`. app_start() receives control after system initialization, but should finish quickly without blocking (like any other callback handler).
 If application initialization needs to issue blocking calls, app_start() can pend callbacks for later activity.

-* Unlike the former main(), app_start() should *not* finish with an infinite wait loop for system events or for entering sleep. mbed OS expects app_start() to return quickly and yield to the scheduler for callback execution.
+* Unlike the former main(), app_start() should *not* finish with an infinite wait loop for system events or for entering sleep. mbed OS 3.0 expects app_start() to return quickly and yield to the scheduler for callback execution.
 The application should handle events by posting callbacks, and when there are no pending callbacks the system is automatically put to low-power sleep (the scheduler implicitly calls the equivalent of ``BLE::waitForEvent()``).
 Please remove any equivalent of the following from your app_start():

 	```
 	while (true) {